 “That’s exactly what I’m trying to do,” he replies.
 “You know, I’ve actually had a couple of people say that I’m making it all about me, but it’s not.”
 He pauses, his hands in the air mid-gesture.
 “I mean, when it’s my time, I’m gonna go with it.”
 His sharp, bright eyes glint in the spring sunlight.
 “I’m gonna give it my best.
 Many musicians will not share their stage.
 It’s their show.
 I respect that, but that’s not me.
 When we perform, even in regular shows, I’ll see someone out in the audience and call them up.”
 He smiles, his gray soul patch shining on his chin.
 “My philosophy is to have an open stage.”

 “It shows,” Trudy replies.
 “You create a welcoming, inviting atmosphere, not just for the musicians performing, but also for the listeners.”
 She pauses.
 “It’s not just the Johnny G Show.”

 He takes another sip of coffee.
 “One of the main reasons I’m doing the Jam is to become a networking hub for musicians.
 I can think of several people who met at Open Jam, played some music together and now they’re playing other gigs together.”

-Of course, if you want to experience Johnny’s unique, inviting musical style, you can see him the first Sunday of each month at The Roadhouse.
+Of course, if you want to experience John’s unique, inviting musical style, you can see him the first Sunday of each month at Riviera Heights.
 He fills the place with his energy, and people come from as far away as the bay and Sac to participate in the Jam.

-To get in touch with Johnny Gormley or CAM, you can send an email to firstname.lastname@example.org
+To get in touch with John Gormley or CAM, you can send an email to firstname.lastname@example.org